 What is a hybrid working consultant?

 As hybrid working consultants, we at AWA are trained in a range of disciplines, with expertise in business strategy, culture, learning & development, technology, information management, psychology, cognitive performance, design, and change management.
-We use these skills, combined with an acute understanding of hybrid working models and the challenges they present, to understand your organisation and to help design and implement the bespoke hybrid strategy that best suits your organisation’s needs.
+We use these skills, combined with an acute understanding of hybrid working models and the challenges they present, to understand your organization and to help design and implement the bespoke hybrid strategy that best suits your organization’s needs.

 What does a hybrid working consultant do?

 We use a variety of tools to do this work, from profiling surveys to focus groups, interviews, and external research.
 We connect with a variety of stakeholders within the business, often ranging all the way from the ‘C’ suite to workers on the ground floor.
-To understand how you use your offices, we conduct space utilisation studies and calculate things like amenity ratios, head counts, and square footage, which provide us with cold-hard data about the way the different types of space within the office are being used.
+To understand how you use your offices, we conduct space utilization studies and calculate things like amenity ratios, head counts, and square footage, which provide us with cold-hard data about the way the different types of space within the office are being used.

-Having collected this information, we then analyse it.
+Having collected this information, we then analyze it.
 This stage involves collating all of the data we’ve collected, both quantitative and qualitative, and constructing a high-resolution picture of the company as a whole, which we share with our clients as we go.

 Part of this is about statistical analysis, using data to tell a story about how the organization functions at different levels.
-The other part is about intuition, about understanding those intangible aspects of an organisation that give it its unique character and culture.
-Our aim is to use this information and our process to bring our clients’ senior communities along a thought journey, so that they can evolve their own appreciation of hybrid and the opportunities it presents to their organisation.
+The other part is about intuition, about understanding those intangible aspects of an organization that give it its unique character and culture.
+Our aim is to use this information and our process to bring our clients’ senior communities along a thought journey, so that they can evolve their own appreciation of hybrid and the opportunities it presents to their organization.
 It’s important to us that our clients are involved in understanding the data and its implications.

-Once all of this information has been collected, processed, and understood, we are then in a position to begin thinking about the hybrid working solutions that will best meet the needs of different parts of the organisation.
+Once all of this information has been collected, processed, and understood, we are then in a position to begin thinking about the hybrid working solutions that will best meet the needs of different parts of the organization.
 One size definitely does not fit all.